356Adhil/Data_Nex/README.md

 Note: Make sure to add the `.env` file to your `.gitignore` file to prevent it from being pushed to the remote repository.

-4. Start the application using the following command:
+4. Start the application using the following command ( Both in Backend and Frontend ) :

 * npm start